 Each year, the FPP sponsors a professional development conference for FPP participants and faculty at SU and nearby schools.
 The two- or three-day program is generally held at a resort-style center the week after Commencement in May.

 FPP Annual Conference

-- keynote address by Lena Hill, Dean of the College at Washington & Lee University
+- Video: Keynote address – Thriving in a Diverse and Inclusive Academy, Lena Hill, Dean of the College, Washington and Lee University

 - Video: Keynote address – The Two Cultures of Higher Education and Their Impact on Academic Freedom, Dean Jeffrey Buller, Leadership and Professional Development, Florida Atlantic University

 - Video: Keynote address – The Entrepreneurial Professor, Prof. George Justice, Liberal Arts and Sciences, Arizona State University

 - Video: Keynote address – We Are All the Corporate University, Matthew Huber, Geography, Syracuse University